rstudio/bookdown.org/content/archive/external/jupyter4edu-github-io-jupyter-edu-book.md

 pinned: false
 ---

 A handbook on teaching and learning with Jupyter notebooks. [...]
 Lorena A. Barba, Lecia J. Barker, Douglas S. Blank, Jed Brown, Allen B. Downey, Timothy George, Lindsey J. Heagy, Kyle T. Mandli, Jason K. Moore, David Lippert, Kyle E. Niemeyer, Ryan R. Watkins, Richard H. West, Elizabeth Wickes, Carol Willing, and Michael Zingale This handbook is for any educator teaching a topic that includes data analysis or computation in order to support learning.
-It is not just for educators teaching courses in engineering or science, but also data journalism, business and quantitative economics, ...
+It is not just for educators teaching courses in engineering or science, but also data journalism, business and quantitative ...